QuentinFuxa/Paper-notes/How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark.md

 # How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark

 This paper proposes a benchmark of published method, between 1990 and 2017, as if they were all implemented in an FMS (Fraud Management System) in 2017.
+Fraud vectors have until recently slowly evolved.
+Payments industry has tacitly accepted that the cost of fraud as an acceptable write-off cost of business.
+The fraud levels grew but were a disproportionately small portion of the bank profits.

 **Data and metrics**

 A key metric is the number of alert in day, 𝐴𝑙𝑒𝑟𝑡𝐷: There is an operational cost for such a process.
 The data held on each transaction including the CHD, the cardholder and merchant is sensitive.
 Lack of data available for researchers.
 Even data available to an FMS is partial: